 Radical politics thrived in Newtown too.
 Robert Owen was an early advocate of universal education, utopian socialism, and the Co-operative Movement, and the Robert Owen Museum hosts of Wales' most fascinating small exhibitions.
 His plans for education for all and model communities take you into the mind of an extraordinary man, another Aneurin Bevan many years before his time.
 Also look out for the town's branch of W H Smith at 24 High Street, the only one in Britain to be decorated as it was when it first opened in 1927.
 The Newtown shop was chosen especially by the business itself, and the oak shelving and period lighting are particularly beautiful.
 A small museum upstairs also charts the history of the well known company.

 Explore a nature-lovers' paradise as you head north

 Eat and rest up between Newtown and Berriew

 If you're enjoying going back to nature, stay at the dog-friendly Porthouse Wood Cabins in Llanllwchaiarn – cook your food in your own kitchen, and if the weather's being kind, take it outside to entertain you by the river.
 If you'd rather hang up your tea towel, the Severn Way is packed with lovely pubs, and in many, you rest your head afterwards.
 The Abermule, recently beautifully restored, has a popular summer beer festival, sells locally reared wagyu beef, and has an adjoining camping and a caravan site.
-At Garthmyl, the Nags Head is the AA's Welsh Pub of the Year, a Grade II-listed coaching inn with five lovely bedrooms, and the Western branch of the Montgomery Canal (part of the Severn Way) sitting peacefully outside.
+At Garthmyl, The Nags Head, the AA's Welsh Pub of the Year 2018, a Grade II-listed coaching inn with five lovely bedrooms.
+The Western branch of the Montgomery Canal (part of the Severn Way) sitting peacefully outside.